Important Notice: UB’s spring 2021 semester will begin on Feb. 1, 2021. View the academic calendar on the registrar’s website.

-Get answers, find information and stay updated with campus news throughout fall 2020.
+Get answers, find information and stay updated with campus news.
 Check back often, as this section is updated frequently.

 If something is confusing or if you need help, reach out to your professor or TA through email or the method your instructor has requested.
 Creating a group chat with your classmates to share information and get help is a great idea!